 Education, Training and Technical Assistance

 The Education, Training and Technical Assistance (ETTA) bureau provides various outreach activities including training workshops for employers and employees, speaker engagements, and display booths.
-The bureau develops publication such as hazard alerts, industry guides, fact sheets, and quick cards.
+The bureau develops publications such as hazard alerts, industry guides, fact sheets, and quick cards.
 They participate in building alliances and partnerships with trade associations and businesses to assist them in creating safer workplaces.
 The bureau reviews the federal standards for state adoption, coordinates state-specific rulemaking activities, reviews variance requests, and provides written, electronic or telephone interpretive guidance to employers and employees.
-ETTA also administer recognition programs that recognize companies that have exemplary safety and health programs and safety records.
+ETTA also administers recognition programs that recognize companies that have exemplary safety and health programs and safety records.

 Current Standards Book and Labor Laws

 The general industry book contains all standards published in the Federal Register through July, 2012.
 The construction industry book contains all standards published in the Federal Register through July, 2012.
 Both books include the North Carolina Safety and Health Division state-specific rules.
 To order books, please call us at 1-800-NCLABOR, direct dial 919-807-2875 or use our online order form.

 The N.C.
 Labor Laws, including the N.C.
 Occupational Safety and Health Act, are contained in Chapter 95 of the N.C.
 General Statutes.
 Printed copies of the Labor Law books are not available at this time.

 To ask a question or receive an interpretation about an occupational safety and health standard, please call us at 1-800-NCLABOR, direct dial 919-807-2875 (in Raleigh), or e-mail your question to firstname.lastname@example.org.